MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 ## Supported platforms

-Hotpatch is only supported on virtual machines (VMs) and Azure Stack HCI created from images with the exact combination of publisher, offer, and SKU from the following OS images list.
+Hotpatch is supported on Windows Server 2025 and later, Azure Stack HCI, and Windows Server 2022 virtual machines (VMs) created from images with the exact combination of publisher, offer, and SKU from the following OS images list.
 Windows Server container base images, custom images, or any other combination of publisher, offer, and SKU aren't supported.

 | Publisher               | OS Offer      |  SKU               |
 |-------------------------|---------------|--------------------|